Alternatives for Family & Friends

 the importance of self-care and its value in the relationship

-Online: SMART Recovery provides a weekly online meeting for Family & Friends for tool training and peer support.
-A Message Board Forum, all SMART online meetings and other website resources are open and available to provide peer support for Family & Friends.
+Online: SMART Recovery provides a designated message board forum and weekly online meetings for Family & Friends for tool training and peer support.

 For more information, please visit SMART Recovery Family & Friends.